-- ii) Acquisition of Site.
+- i) Current and Immediate Past Owners.
+Identify the current and immediate past owner of the site.
+For cleanup grants, the applicant must be the owner. - ii) Acquisition of Site.
 Identify when and by what method the current owner acquired the property (e.g., purchase, tax foreclosure, donation, eminent domain). - iii) No Responsible Party for the Site.
-Identify whether the current and immediate past owner (which includes, if applicable, the applicant): (1) dispensed or disposed of petroleum or petroleum product contamination, or exacerbated the existing petroleum contamination at the site; and (2) owned the site when any dispensing or disposal of petroleum (by others) took place; and (3) took reasonable steps with regard to the contamination at the site. - iv) Assessed by a Person Not Potentially Liable.
+Identify whether the current and immediate past owner (which includes, if applicable, the applicant) (1) dispensed or disposed of petroleum or petroleum product contamination, or exacerbated the existing petroleum contamination at the site; (2) owned the site when any dispensing or disposal of petroleum (by others) took place; and (3) took reasonable steps with regard to the contamination at the site. - iv) Cleaned Up by a Person Not Potentially Liable.
 Identify whether you (the applicant) dispensed or disposed of petroleum or petroleum product, or exacerbated the existing petroleum contamination at the site, and whether you took reasonable steps with regard to the contamination at the site. - v) Relatively Low Risk.
 Identify whether the site is of "relatively low risk" compared to other petroleum or petroleum product-only contaminated sites in the state in which the site is located, including whether the site is receiving or using Leaking Underground Storage Tank (LUST) trust fund monies. - vi) Judgments, Orders, or Third Party Suits.
-Provide information that no responsible party (including the applicant) is identified for the site through, either: - 1.
-A judgment rendered in a court of law or an administrative order that would require any person to assess, investigate, or clean up the site; or - 2.
-An enforcement action by federal or state authorities against any party that would require any person to assess, investigate, or clean up the site; or - 3.
-A citizen suit, contribution action, or other third-party claim brought against the current or immediate past owner, that would, if successful, require the assessment, investigation, or cleanup of the site. - vii) Subject to RCRA.
+Provide information that no responsible party (including the applicant) is identified for the site through, either: - A judgment rendered in a court of law or an administrative order that would require any person to assess, investigate, or clean up the site; or - An enforcement action by federal or state authorities against any party that would require any person to assess, investigate, or clean up the site; or - A citizen suit, contribution action, or other third-party claim brought against the current or immediate past owner, that would, if successful, require the assessment, investigation, or cleanup of the site. - vii) Subject to RCRA.
 Identify whether the site is subject to any order under section 9003(h) of the Solid Waste Disposal Act. - viii) Financial Viability of Responsible Parties.
 For any current or immediate past owners identified as responsible for the contamination at the site, provide information regarding whether they have the financial capability to satisfy their obligations under federal or state law to assess, investigate, or clean up the site.

 Note: If no responsible party is identified in iii) or vi) above, then the petroleum-contaminated site may be eligible for funding.
 If a responsible party is identified above, EPA or the state must next determine whether that party is viable.
 If any such party is determined to be viable, then the petroleum-contaminated site may not be eligible for funding.
 For more information, see Appendix 1, Section 1.3.2.